psychemedia/island-storynotes/worsley/epistles.md

 led, and trafficked in.
 Your Philanthropy

-is as unbounded as your defires ; for, like the good man in the Gospel, you are
+is as unbounded as your defires; for, like the good man in the Gospel, you are

 a